tghastly/Benford/logictools.rst

    :align: center

-The only change from the earlier, more generic block diagram of the logictools overlay is that the IO interface is specified in more detail.
+The most significant change from the earlier, more generic block diagram of the logictools overlay is that the IO interface is specified in more detail.
 For the PYNQ-Z1 board, this interface is the Arduino shield interface, or more precisely those pins of the Arduino shield interface that can be configured as general-purpose IO pins.
 The GPIO pin set includes pins D0-D13 and A0-A5 inclusive.
 Any Arduino pin may be configured as input or output and may be connected to any Generator pin so long as the pin is not already in use elsewhere.

 In adddition to the 20 Ardunio GPIO pins, the 4 pushbuttons and 4 green LEDs of the PYNQ-Z1 board are also included.
 The pushbuttons and LEDs are special, because they can only be connected to the inputs and outputs of the Boolean Generator, respectively.

+The block diagram of the PYNQ-Z1 logictools overlay also shows the block RAMs (BRAM) used in the Pattern Generator, FSM Generator and the Trace Analyzer.
+The size of each BRAM is shown in kilo bytes.